azashi/resort/README.md

 ## React-app for a resort

 Work in progress..
-Building this app with help from web resources.
+Building this app with help from online resources.